You need a high-interest savings account. Yes, need.

 What Can High Interest Savings Accounts Be Used For?

-The perfect use for a high interest savings account is to save money.
-Did you read our article about emergency funds?
-Do you have an emergency fund?
+The perfect use for a high-interest savings account is to save money that you won’t need to spend regularly.
+Do you have an emergency fund yet?
 These savings accounts can be the perfect place to store money for a rainy day.
 Or if you are saving up for the down payment on a house or another large purchase.

-Ideally you’ll want to have at least 3 to 6 months of living expenses saved for emergencies.
+Remember that ideally, you’ll want to have a savings goal of having 3 to 6 months of living expenses saved for emergencies.

-Looking for other ways to save or make money?
-Consider refinancing your student loans to lower your monthly payment and interest rate.
+Looking for even more ways to save or make money?